GRIFFITH YOUNG

 Section 4320 of the California Family Code lists certain factors for a judge to consider:

-• The age and health of each spouse;
+- The age and health of each spouse

-• Each spouse’s marketable skills and work experience;
+- Each spouse’s marketable skills and work experience

-• The marital standard of living;
+- The marital standard of living

-• The length of your marriage;
+- The length of your marriage

-• Whether one spouse contributed to the other’s education;
+- Whether one spouse contributed to the other’s education

-• Tax consequences of alimony.
+- Tax consequences of alimony

 How to Modify or Terminate Support

 Even permanent alimony ordered after the end of a long-term marriage can be modified.
-It is up to the paying spouse to show a valid reason supporting modification.
+It is up to the paying party to show a valid reason supporting the modification.
 Some justifiable reasons include job loss, reduced hours, or disability.
 Anything that impacts your ability to pay, and which is out of your control.
 For example, quitting a job is usually not sufficient.

 You can also seek modification if your ex moves in with a new partner.
-The paying spouse needs to come forward with proof of the relationship, however.
+The paying party needs to come forward with proof of the relationship.
 Some proof consists of witnesses and even photos of the two together.
+Sometimes a party receiving alimony needs more, possibly because of a disability that prevents them from working.
+If this is you, then you should begin documenting your circumstances as soon as possible.

 Oceanside Spousal Support FAQs